harrytruman/elk-ansible/README.md

 ```

-# Integrating Elasticsearch with Tower
+# Integrating Ansible and Elasticsearch

-## Searching Facts/Logs and Adding Inventories
+## Searching Facts/Logs and Beginning to Perform Remediation

 So you have Tower logging to ELK.
 Now you can search all of those logs and begin correlating data!
 Here's a playbook that will get you started searching.
 In the example below, it will:
   1. Search Ansible facts for anything with a configured wireless device